-This certificate provides the skills for entry level microcomputer installation and maintenance job opportunities.
-Good basic reading, math and study skills as well as good work habits are essential for success in this program.
-Program courses and advising are available on the Downtown Campus and the West Campus.
+This certificate provides the necessary skills for entry level microcomputer installation and servicing job opportunities.
+Basic reading, math and study skills as well as good work habits are essential for success in this program.
+Program courses and advising are available on the Downtown Campus and on the West Campus.